By using this site, you agree to the Privacy Policy and Terms of Use.

 Difficulty Level

-• 1 gallon whole milk (preferably fresh, high-quality, and non-UHT for best texture)
+• 1 gallon whole milk (fresh, non-UHT if available)

-• 2 tablespoons skyr starter culture or plain live-culture yogurt (with active cultures)
+• 2 tbsp skyr starter culture or plain live-culture yogurt

-• 1/4 cup non-fat dry milk powder (to boost thickness and creaminess)
+• 1/4 cup non-fat dry milk powder to enhance thickness

 • Cheesecloth or fine muslin for straining